Archive for Fascism

 In fact, get this, folks: RR referred to anal sex as “sodomy” and, while conceding to conventional wisdom–which, at the time, dictated that one in ten people were gay–he seemed to think of that lifestyle as an aberration.
 (In fact, most of the teachers–even the most liberal, tolerant folks who were high up in the local teacher union–were of that mindset.
 While they harbored no hatred of gays, they did not look at the lifestyle as one to be embraced or promoted, either.)

 The year was 1983, and the United States was a different country.
-Reagan was President; the Cold War was hot; the Moral Majority had its high water mark of relevance; and, while Americans were not on board with Jerry Falwell, the American people had no desire to ditch the Judeo-Christian consensus that made America–and Western Civilization–exceptional.
+Reagan was President; the Cold War was hot; the Moral Majority had its high water mark of relevance; and, while Americans were not on board with Jerry Falwell, the American people had no desire to ditch the Christian consensus that made America–and Western Civilization–exceptional.
 Americans weren’t all Bible-believing Christians; they did, however–sometimes grudgingly–accept that the Christian consensus that informed our understanding of law and justice, even with its faults in execution, was a good thing.

 Back then, gay “marriage” was on no one’s radar.